-Individuals and organisations involved in physical activity and sport are already feeling the financial impact of COVID-19.
+People working in physical activity and sport are already feeling the financial impact of COVID-19.
+But the pandemic is also increasing inequalities in participation.
+The communities who were least likely to be active before are even less likely to be active now.
 But funders have acted quickly to make emergency funds available.

 If you need support to apply for emergency COVID-19 funds then we’re here to help.
 Sophie and the rest of our team are happy to answer questions and offer advice for anyone who delivers or supports physical activity in Hampshire or the Isle of Wight.

 The government has provided a wide range of support measures to help businesses and charities through COVID-19.
 These include leisure business rates relief and paying employees.
 You will need to have exhausted these options before applying to Sport England’s emergency fund.

 Energise Me and Sport England are launching a new Investing in Communities project.
 The project will support groups across Hampshire and the Isle of Wight in the wake of COVID-19.
 It aims to reduce widening inequalities in physical activity and sport.

 Hop over to the Investing in Communities page to find out more.

 Return to Play funding from Sport England is designed to help sport and activity groups respond to the challenges of COVID-19.

 3 strands of funding can help clubs and organisations return to being active in a safe way, offering grants ranging from £300 to £50,000.